paschermayr/ModelWrappers.jl/README.md

 ## Flattening/Unflattening Model Parameter

 ModelWrappers.jl allows you to `flatten` a (nested) NamedTuple to a vector, and also returns an `unflatten` function to convert a vector back to a NamedTuple.
-By default, discrete parameter are not flattened, the default flatten type is `Float64`.
-One can construct flatten/unflatten via a 'Reconstructor'.
+By default, discrete parameter are not flattened and the default flatten type is `Float64`.
+One can construct flatten/unflatten via a `ReConstructor`.
 ```julia
 using ModelWrappers
 myparameter = (a = Float32(1.), b = 2, c = [3., 4.], d = [5, 6])